exercism/python/concepts/functions/about.md

 ## Parameters and their Arguments

 Arguments are values that are passed to the function when it is called.
-They can be of any data type.
+They can be of any data type, including other functions or classes.

 Let's define a function `add` which adds two numbers together: